russo1337/wedding-page/README.md

 - `parts` describes how many contributions are available for the gift. `payed` tracks how many parts have already been reserved.
 - The wishlist API updates the `payed` column when someone reserves a gift.
 If you set `GOOGLE_SHEETS_WISHLIST_LOG_WORKSHEET_NAME`, each reservation is also appended to that sheet with timestamp, guest name, message, and the number of parts reserved.

-## Next steps
-- Connect `/api/register` and `/api/wishlist` to a real database or third-party service
-- Add authentication or invite codes if you want to restrict access
-- Customise styling, copy, and imagery to match your celebration

 ## Mail configuration
 This project sends confirmation emails through SMTP.
 Add the credentials you use to `.env.local`: